gabepoissant/TMDb-Movie-Analysis/README.md

 - Of the films that are most profitable, most are Drama, Comedy, Thriller or Horror

 ## Recommendations
-- If large amounts of funding is available, I recommend creating an adventure film with action elements.
-Popular films in this style are often fantasy or science fiction.
+- If large amounts of funding is available, I recommend creating an **adventure film with action elements**.
+Popular films in this style are **often fantasy or science fiction**.
 This film should be close to 122 minutes in length, and release sometime in May or June.
     - I suggest raising $131M in capital.
 If the film is a success, you could hope to profit $483M, which is an ROI of 468%
-- If funding is not as easily available, I recommend creating a dramatic film with romantic and comedic elements.
+- If funding is not as easily available, I recommend creating a **dramatic film with romantic and comedic elements**.
 This film should be about 119 minutes in length, and release sometime in December or November.
     - I suggest raising $14M in capital.
 If the film is a breakout hit, it is possible to earn profits as high as $150M, which is an ROI of 1229%
-- Another option that could yield high returns is the thriller/horror genre.
+- Another option that could yield high returns is the **thriller/horror** genre.
 With an average budget of $13M and average length of 108 minutes, other films have earned an average of $140M, or an average of 1204% ROI.
 These films are popular in October, September and June.